Last Updated on May 21, 2021 by Michael Joseph

 Low carb and ketogenic diets are a popular nutrition intervention for those with type 2 diabetes.

-Notably, one of the biggest merits of low carb diets is that they can beneficially influence -- and help control -- blood glucose and insulin levels (5).
+Notably, one of the most significant merits of these diets is that they can beneficially influence — and help control — blood glucose and insulin levels (5).

 Recently, Virta Health, a company who claim to offer a “clinically-proven method” to treat type 2 diabetes, released the results of a 12-month controlled study on 349 adults (6).